floooh/fips/README.md

 ### Public Service Announcements

+- **30-May-2020**: I have removed to -Wno-unused-parameter option from the GCC and Clang build configs.
+In hindsight it wasn't a good idea to suppress this warning globally.

 - **11-Jan-2020**: I have created the [fips-utils](https://github.com/fips-libs/fips-utils)
 respository and started to move some 'non-core' verbs from the fips core repository there.
 Currently these are: *markdeep, gdb and valgrind*